 If you’re not sure what sort of stickers you need, ask yourself:

-- What do you find myself repeatedly writing in your planner?
+- What am I repeatedly writing in my planner?

-- What takes up room in my planner?
+- What takes up the most room in my planner?
+Is writing the same things?
 Is it your hand-writing?
-Messy hand-writing?
-Planner stickers can solve those problems!

 - What do I keep forgetting to do?
 E.g. you’re paying late fees because you forget a bill was due